Drew Center for AIDS Research, Education, and Service

 Domestic initiatives include studies to test the efficacy of new interventions for at-risk African American men and women, to examine the epidemiology of potentially risky sexually partnerships in older adults, and to evaluate the cost-effectiveness of in-custody condom distribution programs.
 These studies are designed to shift paradigms in HIV prevention by using comprehensive and community-based approaches to address health disparities, incorporating culture into the development and implementation of interventions, and providing relevant policy data to inform potential structural interventions.

-Reducing HIV Risk Behaviors and Psychosocial Stressors among Bisexual African American Men (MAALES Project)
+Reducing HIV Risk Behaviors and Psychosocial Stressors among Bisexual African American Men; Also known as the Men of African American Legacy Empowering Self or MAALES Project.

 The Health Justice MILE HIV Prevention Intervention for Post-Incarcerated Bisexual African American Men

-Reducing HIV Risk Behaviors and Increasing Sexual Communication Skills in African American Women with At-Risk Male Partners (FeMAALES Project)
+Reducing HIV Risk Behaviors and Increasing Sexual Communication Skills in African American Women with At-Risk Male Partners (FeMAALES Project see:

-This study will develop and test a new group-level HIV intervention program for African American women.
-The randomized controlled trial will assess changes in behavior associated with three conditions: the new program, an existing HIV intervention that is not ethnic or gender specific, and a waitlisted control condition.
+This study tests an innovative small-group and social media HIV prevention program for African American women.
+The randomized controlled trial will assess changes in behavior associated with three conditions: the new program, an existing homegrown intervention program, and a basic STD prevention/family planning counseling (control condition).

 Analysis of the Impact of Condom Distribution Policies in Prison or Jail Settings on Transmission, Risk Behaviors and Services for Persons with HIV